brannerchinese/dihtuei_jongshin_juacheu/README.md

     pip install -r requirements_py3.txt
     ```

-    Note that there are two separate versions of this code.
+    Note that there are two separate versions of the script.
 The output to the terminal and persistence in a JSON file is the same regardless which version is used.
 Your options:

     2. The slower but more resilient version uses Selenium and the `ChromeDriver` driver (which I have installed on Mac OS 10.9.5 using [Homebrew](http://brew.sh/)).
 See https://sites.google.com/a/chromium.org/chromedriver/getting-started on `chromedriver` generally.
 After `ChromeDriver` is installed, run as:

        ```bash
        python companies_selenium_chrome.py
        ```

+       It temporarily opens an actual instance of Chrome, but does not transfer focus there.

     2. The faster but more brittle version uses an ordinary `HTTPS` request: